 Hostas like fertile soil that drains well and has a pH of 6.5 to 7.5.
 A soil's pH is a measure of its acidity and alkalinity on a scale that runs from 1 to 14 with a pH of 7 considered neutral.
 Before planting, determine the soil's pH as well as the nutrients it contains or may be lacking by having it tested at a garden center or your county's extension office.

 The test results will determine what soil amendments you may need.
-You can work organic matter into the soil, such as compost or leaf mold, to add nutrients and promote drainage.
+You can work organic matter into the soil, such as compost or leaf mold, to add nutrients, loosen the soil, and promote drainage.
 For ongoing care, apply a balanced, slow-release fertilizer in the spring.
 Keep granular fertilizer away from the foliage and the plant's crown because too much fertilizer can cause burns.

 Most hostas prefer dappled shade rather than full shade.
 The ideal conditions include morning sun and afternoon shade to protect the plant.
 In very warm climates, afternoon shade is essential.